HeladoDeBrownie/Caves-of-Qud-Brewed-Beverages/README.markdown

 Integration with other mods is not fully implemented yet.
 Check back later!

+# Contributing

+Open an issue or send a pull request on [the project's Github repository](https://github.com/HeladoDeBrownie/Caves-of-Qud-Brewed-Beverages).
+If you contribute code, make sure your contribution runs in-game.

 # Developing

 - Install the `dotnet` command.
 - Copy or symbolic link `Assembly-CSharp.dll` and `UnityEngine.CoreModule.dll` from the *Caves of Qud* installation into this mod's directory.
 (These are ignored by this project's git settings.)

 Now you can `dotnet build` to error check the code and also use Visual Studio Code's code completion.

-# Contributing

-Open an issue or send a pull request on [the project's Github repository](https://github.com/HeladoDeBrownie/Caves-of-Qud-Brewed-Beverages).
-Make sure your contribution runs in-game.